 Care and maintenance

-These beautiful native lizards make a fantastic family pet, as they’re very active and are incredible to learn more about.
+These beautiful native lizards make a fantastic family pet, as they’re active and are incredible to learn more about.
 While they have quite specific needs, if you cater to them, you’ll be rewarded with an amazing pet.
 Blue-tongues thrive in a generously sized, spacious enclosure.
 Depending on the space and materials available to you, you can house your blue-tongue in an indoor or outdoor home.
 If your climate is similar to a blue-tongue’s natural habitat, set them up in an outdoor enclosure where they have unlimited space to roam and bask.

 Blue-tongues will shed their skin up to 10 times in their first year of life and will still shed a few times a year once reaching adulthood.
 Prior to shedding, your lizard may show a loss in appetite and become increasingly thirsty.
 When their skin begins to appear dull and starts to crack it is best to leave them be; blue-tongues can be moody when they shed.